Stony Brook researchers find unique way to screen pregnant women for substance abuse

 Currently, PROMOTE is available to pregnant women at Stony Brook clinics.
 Researchers say they want to expand it to other institutions.

-David Nemiroff, president and CEO of Harmony Healthcare Long Island, said that the Federally Qualified Health Center uses other tools to identify patients in need, including one for social determinants of health and another for depression.
+David Nemiroff, president and CEO of Harmony Healthcare Long Island, said the Federally Qualified Health Center uses other tools to identify patients in need, including one for social determinants of health and another for depression.

-In general, Nemiroff said screening tools are an important way to help people who are reluctant to speak with a medical provider.
+In general, Nemiroff said, screening tools are an important way to help people who are reluctant to speak with a medical provider.

 "Any tool that will help people identify an illness or a disease and can link people to treatment for care, I think, is not a bad thing," he said.